 Cars like the new twin-turbo DB11 prove Aston is racing fast towards the future, but models such as this V12 Vantage S prove the Brit manufacturer still knows how to make a pure sports car.
 The big engine, small body formula works as well now as it did in 2005, and is guaranteed to put a smile on your face whatever the occasion.

 Engines, performance and drive

 As you’d expect, the V12 Vantage is dominated by its powerhouse engine.
 Press the crystal-topped key into the dash, and the 6.0-litre engine barks into life.
-While it’s not as raucous as the Jaguar XKR-S's, it still sounds great.
+While it’s not as raucous as the V8 you'll find on a Jaguar F-Type, it still sounds great.